gemini-ui/gemini-ui-monorepo/README.md

 ## Contributing

-Gemini UI is still in pre-1.0 development.
-We are not currently accepting one-off contributions.
-If you're interested in getting involved with the project, please leave a comment on [this discussion](https://github.com/gemini-ui/gemini-ui-monorepo/discussions/40).
+Gemini UI is still in pre-1.0 development and we don't yet have documentation for contributors.
+That said, the project is now stable enough to accept contributions, so feel free to raise a PR or an issue if you don't mind muddling through.
+If you're interested in getting involved with the project as a maintainer, please leave a comment on [this discussion](https://github.com/gemini-ui/gemini-ui-monorepo/discussions/40).